tliron/exturl/README.md

     tar:http://mysite.org/cloud.tar.gz!main.yaml
     git:https://github.com/tliron/puccini.git!examples/openstack/hello-world.yaml

-Another powerful feature is support for relative URLs using common filesystem paths, including usage of `..` and `.`.
-All URL types support this: file URLs, local and remote zip URLs, etc.
+Another powerful feature is support for relative URL resolution using common filesystem-type paths, which includes usage of `..` and `.`.
+All URL types support this: file URLs, local and remote zip URLs, etc. Use `url.Relative()`.
-Use `url.Relative()`.

 You can also ensure that a URL is valid (e.g. remote location is available, tarball entry exists, etc.) before attempting to read from it (which may trigger a download) or passing it